 3. Rapid and Stimulating Work Environment

-Working in healthcare is never boring.
+Working in healthcare is never dull.
 The environment is stimulating.
 Note that there are always people who will need help.
 The best thing is that every patient is unique.
 This means that you have to treat them differently.
 You will face both psychological and physical changes.
 All of these are important for your growth.

 4. Diverse and Growing Occupation

 Statistics already indicate that audiology is a growing field.
-It’s expected to grow even in the future, between now and 2022, audiology as a career path will grow by more than 30%.
+It’s expected to grow even in the future, between now and 2022, audiology as a career path will increase by more than 30%.
 This is a higher growth rate that’s faster than the average.

 5. Excellent Pay